pdgilbert/eg_stm_hal/README.md

 With the 'blue pill' beware that it should have 1.5K pull up resistor on D+ (R10 on board).
 Ones I purchased do, but some versions are shipped with 10K or 4.7K.
-Some PCs will tolerate this.
+Googling suggests some PCs will tolerate this.
-Also, the 3.3v regulator is very small (300mA) and feeds the input voltage through when it fails!
+Also, the 3.3v regulator is small (300mA) and apparently feeds the input voltage through when it fails!
 Don't exceed 100mA.

 FILL IN LAYOUT